Travis Shumake

 Travis Cody Shumake (born August 10, 1984) is an American drag racer, team owner, and LGBTQ+ advocate.
 He competes in the NHRA Top Fuel category and is recognized as the first openly gay driver to regularly compete in the top level of any global touring motorsports league.

 Early life and education

 Shumake was born and raised in Phoenix, Arizona.
 He is the son of NHRA Funny Car legend Tripp Shumake and Susie Shumake, a skilled mechanic and member of the Arizona Drag Racing Hall of Fame.
 After his father's passing in 1999, Travis shifted his focus from racing to competitive cheerleading, eventually earning a collegiate scholarship at Northern Arizona University.

-While at NAU, he served as student body president and was active in Sigma Chi and athletics.
+While at NAU, Shumake served as student body president and was active in Sigma Chi and athletics.
 Shumake earned the university's True Blue and Gold Award, was Homecoming King, and was named Greek Life Man of the Year.